 Regional Parks provides environmental education to more elementary students than any other program in Sonoma County.
 Even though we can’t come together physically at this time, your students can still enjoy learning about our parks.

 Sonoma County Regional Parks is pleased to be offering virtual science enrichment programs for the 2020-2021 school year.
 These programs are designed to facilitate engagement between students and their classmates, reinforce Next Generation Science Standards, and connect students with the outdoor spaces in their community.
 Programs include 30-45 minutes of virtual instruction for the entire classroom, during which students will be presented with a science challenge to complete independently, and a 30-minute interactive follow up session to give students a chance to share what they have learned.
 You will also be given access to our library of educational videos and webinars.

-Currently we have virtual field trips based on our “Habitat and Home,” “Freshwater Habitat Studies,” “Rockin’ and Recycling,” and “Weather or Not” programs.
+Currently we have virtual field trips based on our “Habitat and Home,” “Freshwater Habitat Studies,” "Only Rain Down the Drain," “Rockin’ and Recycling,” “Weather or Not,” and "Climate Change Agent" programs.

 For virtual field trip details, view our program options and Frequently Asked Questions below.

 What do plants and animals need to survive in their habitat?
 How do they get what they need?
 Second and third graders will learn about adaptations and have the chance to go out into their neighborhoods to find natural items to create their own creature.

 Take a virtual trip with us to a freshwater habitat to see whose home.
 Second through sixth graders will have the opportunity to learn about the plants and animals that live in freshwater ecosystems and be challenged to go out to their own local waterway to observe and note patterns in nature.